Trauma Informed Approach in Public Health Nursing (TIA PHN)

-- Mitigate toxic stress
+- Mitigation of toxic stress

-- Find resilience
+- Increased family resilience

-- Optimize their health
+- Optimized family health

-Rates of immunization, contraception, primary and dental care, insurance and breastfeeding at par with broader Medi-Cal population.
+Rates of immunization, contraception, primary and dental care, insurance, and breastfeeding at par with broader Medi-Cal population.

 - Earliest identification and referral for depression (adults) & developmental delay (children).

 - Increased parental understanding of Adverse Childhood Experiences (ACEs) effects on their individual and family health and well-being.